cambronjay/cordova-firebase-plugin/README.md

 - Check out the CordovaFirebasePlugin.js file for more commands

 ### Note
-- Native erros will be caught and reported automatically to Crashlytics
+- Native errors will be caught and reported automatically to Crashlytics
-- Javascript/Non-fatal errors will be categorized by the length of the error in Crashlytics
+- Javascript/Non-fatal errors will be categorized and grouped, in Crashlytics, by the length of the error